 This threat is real.
 For example, Uber has shown an increasing appetite for political spending in a variety of contexts.
-In California, the company spent some \$58 million on Proposition 22, which successfully overturned worker protections for Uber drivers.
-The company is currently preparing to spend millions on a similar ballot measure in Massachusetts.
-Although Uber started in California, the Saudi government made an enormous (and critical) early investment, and even now owns several percent of the company's stock, long after the
+In California, the company spent some \$58 million on Proposition 22, which successfully overturned worker protections for Uber drivers.6 The company was also gearing up to spend millions on a similar ballot measure in Massachusetts until the measure was blocked by the Supreme Judicial Court.7 Although Uber started in California, the Saudi government